sideye/conspicuous_consumption/log.md

 - I think I should be able to download the pictures using this script, if you'd like.
 - Resolve how to store mentions and tags in comments and captions.
 - Determine how to scrape likes.

+6/10

+Completed:
+- Modified table schema into 2 tables as discussed, 1 table purely for posts and another for comments.
+Both tables can be joined on shortcodes.
+- Changed: if a post had no caption, the data entry for the caption column is now empty (a NaN) instead of "N/A"
+- Added features to scrape tags (proceeding a #) and mentions (proceeding a @) for both comments and posts, so these features exist in both the post and comments tables.
+Each hashtag or username is separated by a space.
+- Wrote some simple automation to scrape all clubs in one run.
+Ran the implementation and wrote the results from scraping all given shortcodes from all clubs in the outputs directory.
+	- Estimated scraping speed: ~80 posts per minute.
+- Added and try-except block to handle errors gracefully.
+This avoids the JSON decoding error from last week.
+Often, these posts are posts that were deleted on instagram.
+All erroring posts' shortcodes are stored and saved into an errors.csv file, which is in the outputs directory, with all other output files.

+Issues resolved/need to be resolved:
+- Some of the video view counts are incorrect with 0 views.
+This is an error on instagram's part as the source JSON is simply wrong (indicates 0 views) and hence we cannot do much about it.
+This is something to be aware of when doing data analysis.
+-